This guide describes how to install the KNIME Python Integration to be used with KNIME Analytics Platform.

 @REM Adapt the folder in the PATH to your system @SET PATH=<PATH_WHERE_YOU_INSTALLED_ANACONDA>\Scripts;%PATH% @CALL activate <ENVIRONMENT_NAME> || ECHO Activating python environment failed @python %*

-These example scripts need to be edited in order to point to the location of your Anaconda installation and to
+These are example scripts for conda.
+You may need to adapt them for other tools by replacing the conda-specific parts and you will need to edit them in order to point to the location of your environment manager installation and to

 You can choose which serialization library should be used by the KNIME Python Integration to transfer data from KNIME Analytics Platform to Python.